PureWeen/pureween.github.io/_posts/2017-04-01-welcome-to-jekyll.markdown

         scheduler = scheduler ??
 ImmediateScheduler.Instance;
 .....
 {% endhighlight %}
+Meaning the work will just immediately be scheduled on the current thread.

-Otherwise a ContinueWith is used at which point we will end up on a thread from the [thread pool][Rx.NET-ThreadPool]
+If the Task still has work to do then the continuation of the stream happens from a ContinueWith which puts us onto a thread from the [thread pool][Rx.NET-ThreadPool].

 {% highlight csharp  %}
 private static IObservable<TResult> ToObservableSlow<TResult>(Task<TResult> task, IScheduler scheduler)